 Something stung his left hand.
 He slapped at it, expecting to see an insect.
 He looked down to see a pale yellow leaf.
 It fell to the ground with a rustle.
 On the back of his hand, a veining of red, wet blood welled up.
 The wood whispered about them.

-This moment opens with tactile imagery in the feeling of being stung and then the slapping of skin on skin.
-Then Gaiman shows us, through visual imagery, the conflict of what the character expected to see and what he really saw.
-The verbs “rustle” and “whispered” add a powerful auditory layer to this vibrant scene.
+This moment opens with tactile sensations in the feeling of being stung and then the slapping of skin on skin.
+Then Gaiman shows us, through visual images, the conflict between what the character expected to see and what he really saw.
+The verbs “rustle” and “whispered” add a powerful auditory experience to this vibrant scene.

 2. The Strawberry Thief, by Joanne Harris